-Many of the activities reviewed showed improvement in their monitor programs, but still have room for improvement, either in identifying the almost inevitable unsafe practices, near misses, and lower-threshold accidents, or in monitoring non-operational functions, such as maintenance, inspection, and testing.
-Other activities are further behind or have not started this NAVFAC P-307-required function.
+Many of the activities reviewed showed improvement in their monitor programs, but still have room for improvement, either in identifying the almost inevitable unsafe practices, near misses, and lower-threshold accidents (avoidable collision with no damage), or in monitoring nonoperational functions, such as maintenance, inspection, and testing.
+Other activities are further behind or have not started this NAVFAC P -307-required function.

-Issues with the self-assessment were noted in 18 of the reviews.
+Issues with the self-assessment were noted in 25 of the reviews.
 A self-critical self-assessment, backed up by documented metrics, is a sign of a forward-looking mature weight handling program.